CrazyBoBaggins/CrazyBoBaggins.github.io/README.md

 Instrutions and Usage:

     USAGE
-You are welcome to use the source code and as you see fit as well as the styles as a theme.
+You are welcome to use the source code as you see fit as well as the styles as a theme.

     Instructions
 Copy the repository onto your local machine, use an IDE of your choice, I would reccomend VSCode.